jquagliatini/dian/content/blog/issue-02.md

 > https://tus.io/protocols/resumable-upload.html

-This specification has been here for while apparently, but I never heard of it before.
+This specification has been here for a while apparently, but I never heard of it before.
 I find it really interesting, and will definitely try to use it in any future project involving a good dose of file upload (who said, _any_ project ?).